-Faculty-led SRP opportunities are posted by individual faculty supervisors on the Symplicity system, similarly to CIPE-coordinated internships.
+Faculty-led SRP opportunities are posted by individual faculty supervisors on Symplicity, similarly to CIPE-coordinated internships.

-If you want to pursue a student-initiated project, you must approach and secure a research supervisor – a faculty or another professional with relevant expertise.
-You must discuss the project with your supervisor at least a month in advance, and gain their feedback and informal approval for your proposal before submitting it to CIPE.
+The SRP: Student-Initiated Research Projects has its own posting on Symplicity, where you can submit your application.
+If you want to pursue a student-initiated project, you must approach and secure a research supervisor – a faculty member or another professional with relevant expertise.
+You must discuss the project with your supervisor in advance, and gain their feedback and informal approval for your proposal before submitting it on Symplicity.

-We encourage you to apply for up to two projects, unless there are very compelling reasons to apply for more.
-This allows you to focus your efforts and ensure that your applications showcase your best work.
+We encourage you to apply for up to three projects, unless there are very compelling reasons to apply for more.
+This allows you to focus your efforts and ensure that your applications are compelling and meaningful.

 The level and type of funding support varies depending on the location and the type of project (faculty-led vs student-initiated).
 Please refer to the SRP page for details.

 Faculty-led summer research projects are based mainly in Singapore.
-Student-initiated research projects could be based in Singapore and/or overseas.
+Student-initiated research projects can be based in Singapore and/or overseas.

 The Summer Research Programme deadline is in mid-February.
 Results are announced in mid-March.
 You will be notified via email from CIPE.